vkhazin/multicloud-courseware/README.md

 * Review the common design patterns deployment models: IaaS, PaaS, KaaS, DBaaS, and Serverless
 * Highlight best design practices for the cloud-native applications: [the twelve factors app](https://12factor.net/)
 * Automate deployment of IaaS to a couple of public cloud providers: Aws, GCP or Azure leveraging [terraform](https://www.terraform.io/)
-* Deploy an end-point application to a virtual machine leveraging an automated deployment process
 * Contrast a cloud-specific logging and monitoring facilities to a centralized logging/monitoring services leveraging 3rd party service
 * Demonstrate the process of authoring a Dockerfile to run the end-point application in a container
 * Make use of Kubernetes as a service to deploy and monitor the created image